FIVE MOST SURPRISING FINDS

 The LBJ Question

-There is a quote attributed to Lyndon Baines Johnson, recorded by Ronald Kessler and others, that has been disputed in its exact wording but not in its sentiment: that by signing the Civil Rights Act and coupling it with Great Society programs, Johnson expected to secure Black votes for the Democratic Party for generations (Kessler, Inside the White House, Pocket Books, 1996; Caro, The Passage of Power, Vintage, 2012).
+There is a quote attributed to Lyndon Baines Johnson, recorded by Ronald Kessler and others, that has been disputed in its exact wording but not in its meaning.
+By signing the Civil Rights Act and pairing it with Great Society programs, Johnson expected to secure Black votes for the Democratic Party for generations (Kessler, Inside the White House, Pocket Books, 1996; Caro, The Passage of Power, Vintage, 2012).

 Whether the specific words were “I will have those Negroes voting Democratic for 200 years” or some variation, the strategic calculation was neither secret nor subtle.
-Johnson was a master legislative tactician, and he understood that attaching civil rights legislation to a single party would create a loyalty so deep and so automatic that it would survive long after the original conditions had changed.
+Johnson was a master legislative tactician.
+He understood that attaching civil rights legislation to a single party would create a loyalty so deep and so automatic that it would outlast the original conditions by decades.

-The strategic genius of this calculation — and it was genius, however cynical — was that it transformed a legislative achievement into a permanent emotional bond.
+The strategic genius of that calculation — and it was genius, however cynical — was that it turned a legislative achievement into a permanent emotional bond.
 The Civil Rights Act was real.
 It was necessary.
 It was courageous.
-And it was also a transaction, one in which a political party purchased the loyalty of an entire people for the cost of legislation that should have been passed a century earlier.
+It was also a transaction, one in which a political party purchased the loyalty of an entire people for the cost of legislation that should have been passed a century earlier.

 The gratitude was deserved.
-The permanence of the gratitude was the problem, because gratitude that becomes automatic becomes leverage surrendered, and leverage surrendered becomes interests unserved.
+The permanence of the gratitude was the problem.
+Gratitude that becomes automatic becomes leverage surrendered, and leverage surrendered becomes interests unserved.

 The Social Enforcement Mechanism